Electronic Invoicing

 - Every exchange is timestamped and traceable

 Note: The OAuth connection is per organisation.
-A single Super DPD account covers your entire client portfolio.
+A single Super PDP account covers your entire client portfolio.

 Automatic outbound invoice delivery

-When a folder's deposit method is set to the PDP route, every invoice produced is automatically submitted to Super DPD with no manual action required.
+Once both the establishment is enabled and the deposit method is set to Electronic deposit, every invoice produced for that customer is automatically submitted to Super PDP with no manual action required.

 The status of each invoice is visible in the invoice list: